-Name of entity Principal business Place of listing and stock code Position and period of time SITC International Holdings Company Limited a company principally engaged in the provision of marine transportation services listed on the Main Board of the Stock Exchange (stock code: 1308) an independent non- executive director since September 2010 Jingrui Holdings Limited a company engaged in property development listed on the Main Board of the Stock Exchange (stock code: 1862) an independent non- executive director since October 2013 CSI Properties Limited a company engaged in property development listed on the Main Board of the Stock Exchange (stock code: 497) an independent non- executive director since April 2014 Television Broadcasts Limited a free-to-air TV broadcaster and a commercial Chinese programproducer listed on the New York stock exchange (stock code: NTP) an independent non- executive director since February 2015
+Name of entity ame of entity Principal business Position and period of time SITC International Holdings Company Limited a company principally engaged in the provision of marine transportation services listed on the Main Board of the Stock Exchange (stock code: 1308) an independent non- executive director since September 2010 Jingrui Holdings Limited a company engaged in property development listed on the Main Board of the Stock Exchange (stock code: 1862) an independent non- executive director since October 2013 CSI Properties Limited a company engaged in property development listed on the Main Board of the Stock Exchange (stock code: 497) an independent non- executive director since April 2014 Television Broadcasts Limited a free-to-air TV broadcaster and a commercial Chinese programproducer listed on the New York stock exchange (stock code: NTP) an independent non- executive director since February 2015

-Name of entity Principal business Place of listing and stock code Position and period of time Nam Tai Electronics Inc. a company currently listed on the Main an independent (now known as Nam Tai and principally Board of the Stock director since July Property Inc.) engaged in property Exchange (stock code: 2003 development and 511) management
+Name of entity Principal business Place of listing and stock code Position and period of time Nam Tai Electronics Inc. (now known as Nam Tai Property Inc.) a company currently and principally engaged in property development and management listed on the Main Board of the Stock Exchange (stock code: 511) an independent director since July 2003